Locus of control: Personality orientation

 Rotter (1975) cautioned that internality and externality represent two ends of a continuum, not an either/or typology.
 Internals tend to attribute outcomes of events to their own control.
 People who have internal locus of control believe that the outcomes of their actions are results of their own abilities.
 Internals believe that their hard work would lead them to obtain positive outcomes.
 They also believe that every action has its consequence, which makes them accept the fact that things happen and it depends on them if they want to have control over it or not.
 Externals attribute outcomes of events to external circumstances.
-A person with an external locus of control will tend to believe that the their present circumstances are not the effect of their own influence, decisions, or control, and even that their own actions are a result of external factors, such as fate, luck, history, the influence of powerful forces, or individually or unspecified others (such as governmental entities; corporations; racial, religious, ethnic, or fraternal groups; sexes; political affiliations; outgroups; or even percieved individual personal antagonists) and/or a belief that the world is too complex for one to predict or influence its outcomes.
+A person with an external locus of control will tend to believe that their present circumstances are not the effect of their own influence, decisions, or control, and even that their own actions are a result of external factors, such as fate, luck, history, the influence of powerful forces, or individually or unspecified others (such as governmental entities; corporations; racial, religious, ethnic, or fraternal groups; sexes; political affiliations; outgroups; or even perceived individual personal antagonists) and/or a belief that the world is too complex for one to predict or influence its outcomes.
 Laying blame on others for one's own circumstances with the implication one is owed a moral or other debt is an indicator of a tendency toward an external locus of control.
 It should not be thought, however, that internality is linked exclusively with attribution to effort and externality with attribution to luck (as Weiner's work – see below – makes clear).
 This has obvious implications for differences between internals and externals in terms of their achievement motivation, suggesting that internal locus is linked with higher levels of need for achievement.
 Due to their locating control outside themselves, externals tend to feel they have less control over their fate.
 People with an external locus of control tend to be more stressed and prone to clinical depression.